Repeated Rejections of Library Funding From State Historic Commission Were Hidden From Town Council and the Public

 These email communications show that both Sharry and Sarat were aware that $2 million in historic tax credits were tenuous BEFORE the Town Council took its vote to authorize up to $46.1 million in debt for the project.
 This information was not shared with the public nor included in the council’s December 18 packet.

 On December 29, 2023 the MHC rejected the second application citing violations of multiple standards of the Secretary of Interior for Historic Preservation.
 Meanwhile, the project was sent out to bid on January 10, 2024 with an original due date of March 6.
-However, the bidding process stretched out with multiple revisions and extensions of due dates until the general contractor bids were finally set to be due on April 26, 2024.
+However, the bidding process stretched out with multiple revisions to the bid documents and extensions of due dates until the general contractor bids were finally set to be due on April 26, 2024.

 Third Application/Rejection